Breword/tmux/Getting-Started.md

 named buffer; named buffers are not deleted no matter how many there are.

 Copy mode freezes any output in a pane and allows text to be copied.
 View mode (described earlier) is a read-only form of copy mode.

+Like the command prompt, copy mode uses keys similar to *emacs(1)*; however, if the `VISUAL` or `EDITOR` environment variables are set to something containing `vi`, then *vi(1)*-style keys are used instead.
 The following keys are some of those available in copy mode:

 Key|Action
 ---|---